 The credits are an important anti-poverty tool that can dramatically increase family income as family members move into the workforce.
-Workers who qualify for the EITCs and file federal and State tax returns can receive benefits totaling almost \$5,900.
+Workers who qualify for the EITCs and file federal and State tax returns can receive benefits totaling up to \$6,130.
 In addition, households who qualified in the past three years, and never claimed EITCs to which they were entitled, may file retroactively for these benefits.

-Over 1.4 million New York households claimed over \$2.6 billion in federal EITC benefits for Tax Year 2005.
-The amount of the State EITC is not yet available, but is estimated that 1.3 million eligible taxpayers claimed over \$700 million.
-For Tax Year 2005, the average combined federal/State EITC credit claimed was over \$2,300.
-However, the IRS has estimated that approximately 26% of households eligible for the credit do not claim it and that is why outreach and promotion of the credit is so important.
+Over 1.4 million New York households claimed \$2.6 billion in federal EITC and \$700 million in State EITC for Tax Year 2005.
+The average combined claim per household was over \$2,300.
+However, the IRS has estimated that about 20-25% of households eligible for the credit do not claim it.
+That is why outreach and promotion of the credit is so important.

-While our goal is to reach as many eligible taxpayers as possible, particular target populations should include:
+While OTDA's goal is to reach as many eligible taxpayers as possible, particular target populations should include:

-- Those leaving welfare for work who have had little or no previous labor force experience and may not be familiar with the EITC and other available tax benefits; - Non-parent working relative caregivers who are raising EITC-eligible children in their home; and - Legal immigrant households who may mistakenly believe they are ineligible for the EITC.
+- Those receiving temporary assistance who are working; - Those leaving welfare for work who have had little or no previous labor force experience and may not be familiar with the EITC and other available tax benefits; - Non-parent working relative caregivers who are raising EITC-eligible children in their home; and - Legal immigrant households who may mistakenly believe they are ineligible for the EITC.

 The EITCs can significantly increase the available income of low-income wage earners.
 For example, for a family with two children and one wage earner holding a full-time minimum wage job, the State and federal EITCs can add over one-third to that person's earnings.
-Therefore, it is important that district staff discusses the EITCs and encourage households to file for them.
+Therefore, it is important that local district staff discusses the EITCs and encourage households to file for them.
 In particular, households that are facing financial problems such as rent or utility arrears should be encouraged to file for the credits to help increase their income.